justeozan/Justeozan/README.md

 - 🔭 I’m currently working on [printf](https://github.com/justeozan/printf)

-- 🌱 I’m currently learning **Programs language, cybersecurity and hacker ethic**
+- 🌱 I’m currently learning **Programs language, cybersecurity and hacker ethics**

 - 👨‍💻 All of my projects are available at [justeozan.tech](justeozan.tech)